 Take the main fabric piece and the interfacing and fuse the interfacing onto the wrong edge of the fabric, leaving a 3/8 -inch space all around, as shown above.

-Fold one of the shorter edge of the main piece by 3/8 -inch and press.
+Fold one of the shorter edges of the main piece by 3/8 -inch and press.

 Now take the done pocket and keep it on the right side of the main body of the cover, aligning the raw edges and with the finished side of the pocket along the center as shown above and pin.
 Sew the pocket onto the main body along the black line as marked in the picture.

 Now we need to add the strap and the velcro for closure.